skytap/course-manager-examples/cs-templates/node-course-manager/README.md

 ### Control Data Stubbing for Local Development

-A challenge in developing scripts that interact with lab metadata is that it is only available from within a Skytap environment.
+A challenge in developing scripts that interact with lab metadata is that it is only available from within a Kyndryl Cloud Uplift environment.
 To help with this, the `bin/run` script runs a "metadata stub" service, simulating the behavior of the Metadata Service and Control Endpoint locally and returning stubbed data.
 If you would like to modify the stubbed data returned when running your script locally, simply modify the files in `lib/script_support/stub_data`.

 ## License

-Copyright 2025 Skytap Inc.
+Copyright 2026 Kyndryl Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.